redwing555/Capstone-Project-/README.md

 Give a ⭐️ if you like this project!

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This project is [MIT](./MIT.md) licensed  and special credit to Cindy Shin (https://www.behance.net/adagio07) for this template under the Creative Commons license (https://creativecommons.org/licenses/by-nc/4.0/) .